kashbur/genderslotreveal/README.md

 removed and `createSingleIcon()` displays the final symbol for that reel.

 During the first three spins the grid stops on random, nonmatching symbols.
-On the fourth spin all reels are forced to stop on the blue bottle icon and `showReveal()` is triggered, revealing the personalized message overlay.
+On the fourth spin all reels are forced to stop on the bottle icon and `showReveal()` is triggered, revealing the personalized message overlay.